bschuty/python-for-bioimaging/README.md

 # python-for-bioimaging
-This is a short introduction cuorse of python for bioimaging
+This is a short introduction Python cuorse for bioimaging